SwiftSage/SwiftSage/README.md

 ### SwiftSage Workflow

-- 1. Given a reasoning problem that a user inputs, Swift Agent firsts generates a plan and a code-based solution.
+- Step 1.
+Given a reasoning problem that a user inputs, Swift Agent firsts generates a plan and a code-based solution.
-- 2. The executor executes the code snippet and generates the final answer.
+- Step 2.
+The executor executes the code snippet and generates the final answer.
-- 3. We then use the feedback agent to analyze the generated answer and provide feedbacks including a short paragraph and a score.
+- Step 3.
+We then use the feedback agent to analyze the generated answer and provide feedbacks including a short paragraph and a score.
 Depending on the score and the threshold, we can decide if the current solution is good enough to show to the user.
-    - 3.1.
+    - Case 3.1.
 If yes, we then stop the process and show the answer to the user.
-    - 3.2.
+    - Case 3.2.
 If not, we use the critical feedbacks to prompt the Swift Agent again to generate a new solution based on the feedbacks.
 Go to Step 1 with the feedbacks as the new prompt.
-4. If the new solution is still not good enough after a few iterations, we can then use the Sage Agent to solve the problem in a more analytical way.
+    - Case 3.3 If the new solution is still not good enough after a few iterations, go to Step 4.
+- Step 4.
+If smaller models cannot solve the task, we can then use the Sage Agent to solve the problem in a more analytical way, and then provide the final answer to the user.

-Soon, we'll add retrieval augmentation step to further improve the reasoning process of Swift Agent.
+TODO: Soon, we'll add retrieval augmentation step to further improve the reasoning process of Swift Agent.